NetCoreStack/Tools/README.md

 ### Hisar Web CLI Tools: Cross-Platform Modular Component Development Web CLI

+Hisar WebCLI provides modular component development without dependencies.
+[NetCoreStack.Hisar](https://github.com/NetCoreStack/Hisar) supports any standalone MVC app that it can be part of hosting application package as a component.
+Please check out NetCoreStack.Hisar on [Github]([NetCoreStack.Hisar](https://github.com/NetCoreStack/Hisar)) for more details.
+Each component-module should know what layout.cshtml looks like and then this tool can manage it for you.
+If you don't specify the main application directory it will create the default _Layout.cshtml page.

+For example: dotnet hisar --appdir <the-full-path-of-your-main-app>

 ### Build
     Run pack.ps1 or pack.sh according to the OS to create Cli Tools nuget package.
     Run dotnet restore command on root directory (where the NetCoreStack.Tools.sln file)